oscar-bender-stone/honors-thesis/source/3_formal_reasoning.typ

   category.
 But this is not immediate for certain logics.
 For instance, in the sequence calculus, composition of two proofs is not uniquely defined.
 Our definition approaches this by using an artificial, inefficient representation.
-  Strassburger's work on deep inference addresses this problem, and we treat this as an optimization; see @information_compression.
+  Strassburger's work on deep inference addresses this problem, but instead of a generalization, we intrepret it as an _optimization_; see @information_compression.
 ]

 #definition[